data-to-insight/dfe-csc-api-data-flows/docs/index.md

  - JSON extract and API logging from SSD
  - CSC API connection to DfE

+---

+## Log SSD/API support tickets

+ - **Phase1 & Phase 2 LAs/deployment teams should [Log deployment bugs, required changes or running issues via](https://github.com/data-to-insight/dfe-csc-api-data-flows/issues) - the basic/free Github account may be required for this**
- - **LA colleagues are encouraged to [feedback any and all running issues, general feedback, deployment requirements](https://forms.gle/rHTs5qJn8t6h6tQF8)**
+ - **LA colleagues are also encouraged to send the project your [general feedback, or your deployment requirements](https://forms.gle/rHTs5qJn8t6h6tQF8)**

+---

-If you are arriving here without previous knowledge of the wider scheme, please see:
+If you are arriving here without previous knowledge of the wider project aims, please see:

 **DfE Published Project Documentation**